openconfig/kne/x/webhook/README.md

 I1215 11:59:18.960733       1 admission.go:47] multi container pod not requested for this container
 ```

-This output shows that it mutated the pod r0 and r1 but not the ate pod since
+This output shows that it mutated the pod r1 but not r2 since
 the label was not added to that KNE node.